flyyee/ctf-writeups/whitehacks21/unhappy.md

 Here’s what I’m thinking so far.
 We need to authorize ourselves using the credentials to use the Google Cloud service account to access a flag stored on Google Cloud Storage.
 So, to find out how to use the credentials for Google Cloud Storage, we look up [documentation](https://cloud.google.com/storage/docs/reference/libraries) for the service.

 Since I am most familiar with Node.JS and already had it installed on my machine, I chose to implement my solution in Node.JS.
 Following the instructions on the page, I first installed the library with  ```npm install --save @google-cloud/storage```.
-Then I tried using the example they provided
+Then I tried using the [example](https://cloud.google.com/storage/docs/reference/libraries#using_the_client_library) provided together with intializing "storage" [in this fashion](https://googleapis.dev/nodejs/storage/latest/Storage.html)

 ```// Imports the Google Cloud client libraryconst {Storage} = require('@google-cloud/storage');
 // Imports the Google Cloud client library